dtaralla/rrise/README.md

 you can work with this crate on Linux.

 ## Short-term roadmap
-- Make Opus playback available
+- Make Opus playback available also on Windows
 - Spatial module basic API and example
 - Add callback and user data support for PostEvent
 - Review/Improve architecture